 David Rozansky, MD, Ph.D, Board President

-Dr. David Rozansky, a respected pediatric nephrologist passionate about caring for his patients at Doernbecher, has been with the Board since its infancy in 2007.
-Not only does David give us depth and insight as a physician treating children with kidney disease, he owns one of the most impressive collections of kid-friendly neck-ties ever assembled.
-He lives with his wife Elana in Lake Oswego, proud of his two sons and an avid, intelligent sports fan.
+Dr. David Rozansky, a committed pediatric nephrologist known for his exceptional care at Doernbecher Children’s Hospital, has been an integral part of the Board since its infancy in 2007.
+Beyond his role as a physician, where he provides crucial insights into treating children with kidney disease, he also boasts one of the most impressive collections of kid-friendly neckties ever assembled.
+David resides in Lake Oswego with his wife, Elana, and takes pride in his two sons and grandkids!
+He's not only a passionate and intelligent sports fan but also a valued member of the NWKK family.

 Cory Roletto, Board Vice President